 If you know Halifax, you know that there are far more than just 10 reasons to visit, but if you’re looking for an excuse to plan a trip, we’ve made it easy with a list of 10 more reasons to experience Halifax in 2022.

-This is the year to create new memories, reconnect with the city you love, and enjoy all your favourite things about Halifax – often in entirely new ways.
+This is the year to create new memories, reconnect with the city you love, and enjoy all your favourite things about Halifax – sometimes in brand new ways.

 10 Reasons to Visit Halifax in 2022

 You may think you know the iconic lighthouse and its surrounding community, but you’ve never seen Peggy’s Cove like this.
 The impressive new viewing deck is truly a reason to plan a leisurely coastal drive to see the amazing updates made to the iconic village of Peggy’s Cove.

 Hali-Fact: Peggy’s Cove is a village of just 40 residents that welcomes more than 700,000 visitors in a typical year.

 Catch a pop of colour around every corner from Dartmouth Cove to the North End’s Mulgrave Park, and dozens of murals, sculptures, and artistic installations in between.

 Inspired by the people, the place, and the unique culture of the city, Halifax’s public art is the perfect guide to explore the region.